yff-001/demo_ti/README.md

 ## Git

+Create a new repository on Github.

-To add this project to a git repository, initialize under the root of directory
+To add this project to the git repository, initialize under the root of directory

 `git init`